Taaitaaiger/jlrs/README.md

 jlrs is a crate that provides access to most of the Julia C API, it can be used to embed Julia in Rust applications and to use functionality from the Julia C API when writing `ccall`able functions in Rust.
-Currently this crate is only tested on Linux and Windows in combination with Julia 1.6 and 1.8.0 and is not compatible with other versions of Julia.
+Currently this crate is only tested on Linux and Windows in combination with Julia 1.6 and 1.8 and is not compatible with other versions of Julia.
+Using Julia 1.8 is highly recommended.
+The minimum supported Rust version is currently 1.65.

 The documentation assumes you're already familiar with the Julia programming language.